influxdata/telegraf/plugins/inputs/webhooks/github/README.md

 You can also add a secret that will be used by telegraf to verify the authenticity of the requests.

-## Global configuration options <!-- @/docs/includes/plugin_config.md -->

-In addition to the plugin-specific configuration settings, plugins support additional global and plugin configuration settings.
-These settings are used to modify metrics, tags, and field or create aliases and configure ordering, etc.
-See the [CONFIGURATION.md][CONFIGURATION.md] for more details.

-[CONFIGURATION.md]: ../../../docs/CONFIGURATION.md#plugins

-## Configuration

 ## Metrics

 The titles of the following sections are links to the full payloads and details for each event.
 The body contains what information from the event is persisted.
 The format is as follows:

 ```toml
 # TAGS